Principles of Expense Recognition

 Anderson Merchandising Corporation (AMC), a hypothetical company, acquires inventory items to resell them.
 At the start of 20X2, AMC had no inventory in stock.
 Throughout 20X2, AMC engaged in the following transactions:

 During the year, AMC sold 6,500 inventory units at USD48 per unit, receiving payment in cash.
-AMC established that 2,100 units of inventory were left over, with 2,000 units specifically identified as being bought in the fourth quarter and 100 units acquired in the third quarter.
+AMC established that 2,100 inventory units were left over, with 2,000 units specifically identified as being bought in the fourth quarter and 100 units acquired in the third quarter.

 Determine the revenue and expenses related to these transactions in 20X2 by identifying the specific inventory items sold or remaining in stock, assuming the company anticipates no product returns.